NIRCam WFSS Recommended Strategies

 The choice of a very wide filter will result in many truncated spectra.
 For example, using F322W2 only provides full wavelength coverage for a narrow region near the center of the bandpass.

 Observations with both GrismsR and GrismC are useful to mitigate confusion from overlapping spectra.
 Observations obtained using multiple orientations may also be needed to unambiguously identify emission lines.
 However, complete spectra from both grisms are only obtained for sources within the optimal fields (see NIRCam WFSS Field of View).

-The GrismC mode will in general result in a higher background level than the GrismR mode.
-This is because of additional sky area that is picked up by the pick off mirror around the coronagraph.
+The GrismC mode will, in general, result in a higher background level than the GrismR mode.
+This is due to additional sky area that is picked up by the pick-off mirror around the coronagraph.
 Using medium band filters can result in a significantly lower dispersed background, which may be essential to reach faint emission lines or continuum light.
-The page NIRCam WFSS Backgrounds shows the structure of the background when GrismR and GrismC are used with different filters and lists the expected level of dispersed background in each case.
+The NIRCam WFSS Backgrounds article shows the structure of the background when GrismR and GrismC are used with different filters and lists the expected level of dispersed background in each case.